-The following service interval applies to normal applications.
-Breakers working in severe operating conditions or special applications such as underwater, tunneling, scaling, foundry cleaning, etc., may require more frequent service.
+The following includes the minimum requirement for maintaining the equipment in safe operating condition.
+Service intervals apply only to normal applications.
+In extreme operating conditions or applications such as underwater, tunneling, scaling, foundry cleaning, etc., the breaker will require inspections on more frequent intervals.